theodi/open-standards-guidebook/src/creating-open-standards/developing-standards/development.md

 In our research, ‘[User experiences of open standard](https://docs.google.com/document/d/1E5uARrZf5AJUIF_DJz-42_793EY_Dwk7n7B3bMn3x5A/edit?usp=sharing)’, we found that a successful open standard is one that has been tested and implemented.

-In ‘[Scoping and starting](https://docs.google.com/document/d/1mpAgLM3OiO5FFanRYI4Qz5M3fXh2TYmeSIlde_hNFSM/edit?usp=sharing)’, we recommended making testing part of the development plan.
+In ‘[Scoping and starting](https://docs.google.com/document/d/1mpAgLM3OiO5FFanRYI4Qz5M3fXh2TYmeSIlde_hNFSM/edit?usp=sharing)’, we recommend making testing part of the development plan.

 Testing helps make your open standard more robust, which can improve trust and confidence and result in increased  adoption rates.